What you will learn:

 - Argan Oil

-To learn more about which hair mask suits your hair needs, complete this hair test and receive a personalized routine that explains how much water, oil, and protein to give your hair.
-Subscribe to the products needed in order to follow this hair care method and share your hair journey by tagging us on Instagram, Facebook, or Tik Tok.
+To learn more about which hair mask suits your hair needs, get your free hair analysis and receive a personalized routine that explains how much water, oil, and protein to give your hair.